Developer Guide

 - Hooks in

 src/hooks/wrap backend calls and manage state.
 Extend existing hooks instead of duplicatinginvokecalls in components. installedPackagesStoreholds the canonical package list.
-Call itsrefetch()after any operation that changes Scoop state.- UI is built with Tailwind + daisyUI.
-Shared styles are in
+Call itsrefetch()after any operation that changes Scoop state.- Settings store in

 App.css.